publiccodeyml/publiccode.yml/docs/standard/forks.rst

 Authors that are willing to publish a fork as a variant **MUST** at
 least:

--  add a key ``isBasedOn`` pointing to one or more upstream repositories from which this variant is derived.
+-  Add a key ``isBasedOn`` pointing to one or more upstream repositories from which this variant is derived.
 -  Change the value for ``url`` to point to the repository holding the variant.